Global retailer translation case study

 Global retailer translation

 Mothercare are a multi-national omni-channel retailer, trading in store, by mail order and online.
-They are currently trading in over 60 countries worldwide, and also own Early Learning Centre.
+They are currently trading in over 60 countries worldwide, and also owned Early Learning Centre until 2020.
 We provided retail translation services into 15 languages, including Greek, Arabic, Korean and Simplified Chinese, and 17 languages for ELC.
 As sole providers we worked directly with Mothercare staff, and also with outside suppliers.

 - We worked closely with the in-house team in order to ensure consistency and accuracy.